Master Plan to our Jeep Upgrades

 Generator

-Honda EU1000i Not a major issue for us, we frequently have Hydro connection on the camp sites AND we have a Generator.
 During our Maritimes Trip, the lack of camp sites with electrical hook-up drained the Trailer Battery several times to below 12 volts.
 It is a deep cycle and it can handle the discharge.
 It is however frustrating when the fridge complains about Low Voltage when running on Propane.
-That was our reason to by a Generator.
+That was our reason to buy a Generator.
 We got the Honda Generator EU1000i that provides 7.5 Amps or 900 Watt.
-Plenty to charge the Trailer Battery and run the Fridge on 110 volts when parked for one or two hours during a lunch break.
+Plenty to charge the Trailer Battery and run the Fridge on 120 volts when parked for one or two hours during a lunch break.
 This model will not run a kettle, toaster or hair dryer.
 Most of the appliances with heating coils require 1500 watt.

 "With great Power comes great Responsibility".
 Please obey the Generator hours posted in most camp sites.